AbdullahMakhdoom/Customer-Churn-Sagemaker/README.md

 - `hyperparameter_tuning.ipynb` : Hyperparameter optimisation of XGBoost model is automated by using AWS Sagemaker "Hyperparameter Tuning Jobs" in this notebook.
 Model with the best evalution metrics is saved for deployment.

 - `model_batch_job_&_eval.ipynb` : A "Batch Transform Job" of Sagemaker is created using the previously best trained model and evaluated using the test set.
 Cutoff Threshold was varied to see how the confusion matrix varies.
-A cost function of binary predictions was assumed to choose the optimal cutoff that has lowest financial cost.
+A cost function of binary predictions was assumed to choose the optimal cutoff that has the lowest financial cost.